oemof/oemof-solph/docs/usage.rst

 The model time is defined by the number of intervals and the length of intervals.
 The length of each interval does not have to be the same.
 This can be defined in two ways:

 1. Define the length of each interval in an array/Series where the number of the elements is the number of intervals.
 2. Define a `pandas.DatetimeIndex` with all time steps that encloses an interval.
-Be aware that you have to define 8761 time steps to get 8760 intervals.
+Be aware that you have to define n+1 time points to get n intervals.
+For non-leap year with hourly values that means 8761 time points to get 8760 interval e.g. 2018-01-01 00:00 to 2019-01-01 00:00.

 The index will also be used for the results.
 For a numeric index the resulting time series will indexed with a numeric index starting with 0.